top of page

 In Tanger's busy streets.

-After half an hour we had already seen much of the city.
+After half an hour, we had already seen much of the city.
 Now it was time for a Moroccan lunch.
 We were seated next to a Tunisian bus driver who lived in Brussels.
 He was married to a New-Zealandic woman.
-She wore a headscarf and spoke 7 languages, including some Dutch.
+She wore a headscarf and spoke seven languages, including some Dutch.
 There was also a family from Norway.
 Everyone was on vacation in Spain and now visiting Morocco.
 There were a lot of different nationalities.
 The man spoke Arabic with the waiters, who brought him a special Tunisian sauce of red peppers.
-The food was very good.
-First we had soup with bread, then lamb kebab and finally couscous.
+The food was delicious.
+First, we had soup with bread, then lamb kebab and finally couscous.
 We also had mint tea, which I would recommend.
 The dessert was baklava.
 It looked like apple turnovers that were undercooked and covered in honey.
-They tasted very good.
+They tasted perfect.
 In the restaurant a Moroccan band played music while we ate.

 spanje 119.jpg